dtoledo23/Parking-lot/README.md

     return json + toJSONfinal(diff,free, total) + "]"
 ```

-<p>The webpage contains also trhee other tabs besides the main one; the first one is view, where the user is able to see in a map how the different zones are filled, represented with different colors, starting from dark red (full lot) and continuing into lighter tones of blue (empty lot).
+The page _View_ is where the user is able to see in a map how the different zones are filled, represented with different colors, starting from dark red (full lot) and continuing into lighter tones of blue (empty lot).
 Not only os the representation made on the map, but also on cards beside it that will also be filled with this colors as well as giving the number of free place and percentage of how occupied the parking lot is and it updates every 5 seconds.
-This can be found in [loadCards.js](https://github.com/iotchallenge2016/development_card/blob/web-service/static/js/loadCards.js "GitHub Repository").</p>
+This can be found in [loadCards.js](https://github.com/iotchallenge2016/development_card/blob/web-service/static/js/loadCards.js "GitHub Repository").

 ```javascript
 var html = "";